 When you promise to pray for others, do you pray for them just once?
 Perhaps when it comes to mind?
 A minute here or a minute there?
 This is not the model of prayer which Paul has set for us.
 Prayer is our direct link with God.
 Only He can change people’s hearts and can bring about spiritual growth.
 While we should be men and women of the Word who place a heavy emphasis on the Word, we should not do it to the exclusion of prayer.
 Prayer needs to be a major part of our Christian lives, something we dedicate ourselves too, not just an afterthought.

-2. Paul sets a model of gratitude and positivity – You can see Paul’s positive outlook toward the 1 Thessalonians in this chapter.
+2. Paul sets a model of gratitude and optimism – You can see Paul’s positive outlook toward the 1 Thessalonians in this chapter.
 Of course they were not a perfect church, but he chooses to focus on their strengths instead of their weaknesses.
 As we know in the case of the Corinthian church, he doesn’t ignore sins and weaknesses, but at the same time most of epistles are overwhelmingly positive as he chooses to focus on the good rather than the bad.
 Let’s take a minute and see what are the positive things and what are the negative things which points out about the Thessalonians in this chapter and count how many of each case there are.
 Why does he do this?
 Why is this important?
 What lessons can we learn from this?

 In fact, there is a gift of encouragement (sometimes referred to as exhortation) found in Romans 12:7-8.
 Barnabas seemed to have this gift (Acts 4:36).
 And it seems to me that Paul also learned from Barnabas and tried to be an encourager.
 I have been around some brothers and sisters who are very good at encouraging.
 They could sense when others were getting discouraged and would always try to remind them of the positive things God had done in and through them.
 They used their words to life up others’ spirits and help the people around them focus on God’s goodness and the many gifts He has bestowed upon us.
 This was a great lesson to me.
 I do not believe that by nature I am a very good encourager.
 It is easy for me to focus on people’s failures or shortcomings.
 I tend to slide more easily into criticizing or rebuking rather than encouraging.
 So Paul’s model is an important reminder to me to always look for the good in others (1 Corinthians 13:7) and be very verbal in expressing words of affirmation and appreciation (which is actually one of the most common love languages.)